Receptionist Resume Examples and Templates (Downloadable)

 • Education and certifications

-Give your full name, phone number, email address, location, and a link to your online professional profile.
+List your full name, phone number, email address, and location at the top of your receptionist resume.
+If you have an online professional profile like LinkedIn, you can also include a link to it.
 Ensure your contact information is current so potential employers can contact you for an interview.

 Example